tebben/kanemi/README.md

 Usage: kanecli <COMMAND>

 Commands:
-  forecast       Print the precipitation forecast from input file or a newly downloaded KNMI dataset notifications  Test the notification service geocoder       Geocode or reverse geocode a location using the PDOK Locatieserver
+  download       Download KNMI data from the KNMI Data Platform forecast       Print the precipitation forecast from input file or a newly downloaded KNMI dataset notifications  Test the notification service geocoder       Geocode or reverse geocode a location using the PDOK Locatieserver